 It means creating rituals for yourself, like:

-- Making healthy meals and sticking to them
+- Making healthy meals—and sticking to them.

-- Keeping your phone away from your bed
+- Keeping your phone away from your bed (yes, this is a tough one!).

 To get started, try these tips to create structure for your remote or work-from-home schedule.